justinmeiners/efficient-programming-with-components/03_singleton.md

 We have to define what equality is and it has to satisfy some very basic rules.
-There is one great law which on which the entire edifice of civilization is based.
+There is one great law on which the entire edifice of civilization is based.
 It is called the **law of identity** and goes with two other fundamental laws of thought [^laws-of-thought]: